contractlevel/yield/research/Role-Research.md

 * An asset admin role to allow adding/removing new stablecoins as well as adjusting TVL swap parameters.
 Although this depends on how adjustable these params will be, as in, will it be governed by a DAO or just an admin?

-* Dust collector role that can go to protocols and withdraw any dust leftover from rebalancing latency that may have accrued APY.
+* UPDATE: Probably not needed. - Dust collector role that can go to protocols and withdraw any dust leftover from rebalancing latency that may have accrued APY.
 Depending on how often swaps/rebalancing happens, there may be a protocol  that sits with leftover TVL dust that accrues a chunk.

 * Depending on how swapping is done, may need a swapper role.